The Final Problem (Sherlock): Broadcast and reception

 "The Final Problem" received mixed reviews from critics.
 Among the more positive reviews was Sean O'Grady of The Independent who gave the episode four out of five stars, stating that "Benedict Cumberbatch and Tim Freeman [sic] are their usual accomplished double act" although suggesting "Maybe Sherlock needs a little more reimagining".
 Meanwhile, Michael Hogan of The Daily Telegraph gave the episode five out of five stars, praising that "the dazzling script delivered laughs, excitement, and emotion .. we were left with a wiser Holmes and Watson."
 He also commented about the possibility of series 4 being the last series for Sherlock, stating "if this was the last-ever episode, which it surely won't be, it worked well as a sign off."
 Louisa Mellor of Den of Geek wrote "this was fun to watch.
 Fun and ultra-tense with a terrific, whooshing sense of momentum.
 It went like the clappers, held its breath, went like the clappers again, held its breath some more until you thought you might pass out with the dizziness."
 Neela Debnath of the Daily Express was also positive, writing "I can't fault the thrill ride that The Final Problem takes viewers on from the beginning to the end.
 Sherlock has clawed itself back from the edge."
-Two separate reviews in The Observer or The Guardian were positive, with one describing it as too byzantine, but "much better than it looked" and the other writing "with a visual swagger far beyond the budget – and including an eerily beautiful high-security violin duet for Sherlock and Eurus – this was a fine way to go."
+Two separate reviews in The Observer and The Guardian were positive, with one describing it as too byzantine, but "much better than it looked" and the other writing "with a visual swagger far beyond the budget – and including an eerily beautiful high-security violin duet for Sherlock and Eurus – this was a fine way to go."